 Today more than ever, there’s a common source of angst in people trying to make a living – and a life.
 It’s the disconnect for many between personal and career fulfillment.
 This is often a catalyst for negativity and complacency in the workplace.

 While complacency can be anyone’s problem, when it afflicts your employees it becomes your problem too.
 Workplace complacency often falls under the radar because it can disguise itself as status quo – especially when on the heels of a successful project.
 Other times, it’s from a sense of discontent and frustration among workers.
-So if management isn’t in active growth mindset mode, it may take too long to notice that extra mile not taken by your employees.
+So if management isn’t in active growth mindset mode, it may take too long to notice that your employees are running well short of that extra mile.

 “Any form of complacency is the kiss of death for any professional.” – Joan Rivers